mattwire/com.cividesk.email.sparkpost/README.md

 # SparkPost email extension for CiviCRM

+This is based on the Coop SymbioTIC fork with a couple of extra patches.

 This is a Coop SymbioTIC fork of the excellent SparkPost extension by CiviDesk:
 https://github.com/cividesk/com.cividesk.email.sparkpost